-Part 5 Enforcement

-17.23.500 Penalties

-- Α. Penalty for Violations of this Chapter.
-In addition to all other remedies provided by law, including those set forth in Chapter 1.08 of Title 1 of the San José Municipal Code, and as part of any civil action brought by the City, a court may assess a civil penalty in an amount up to the greater of two thousand five hundred dollars (\$2,500) per violation per day, or ten thousand dollars (\$10,000) per violation, payable to the City, against any person who commits, continues, operates, allows, suffers, or maintains any violation of a provision of this Chapter 17.23, subject to California Civil Code Section 1947.7, as amended. - Β. Attorney Fees.
+Part 5 Enforcement 17.23.500 Penalties A. Penalty for Violations of this Chapter.
+In addition to all other remedies provided by law, including those set forth in Chapter 1.08 of Title 1 of the San José Municipal Code, and as part of any civil action brought by the City, a court may assess a civil penalty in an amount up to the greater of two thousand five hundred dollars (\$2,500) per violation per day, or ten thousand dollars (\$10,000) per violation, payable to the City, against any person who commits, continues, operates, allows, suffers, or maintains any violation of a provision of this Chapter 17.23, subject to California Civil Code Section 1947.7, as amended.

+B. Attorney Fees.
 The prevailing party in any civil action brought pursuant to this Chapter 17.23 shall be entitled to the reasonable costs of bringing such civil action, including court costs and attorney fees.

-17.23.510 Retaliatory Eviction

-Possession of a Rental Unit shall not be recovered by a Landlord from a Tenant, and the Tenant Household, who is not otherwise in violation of the terms of occupancy of the Rental Unit, if either:
+17.23.510 Retaliatory Eviction Possession of a Rental Unit shall not be recovered by a Landlord from a Tenant, and the Tenant Household, who is not otherwise in violation of the terms of occupancy of the Rental Unit, if either:

-- Α. The Landlord's dominant motive in seeking to recover possession of the Rental Unit is retaliation against the Tenant for exercising any rights under this Chapter 17.23; or - Β. The Landlord's dominant motive in seeking to recover possession of the Rental Unit is to evade the purposes of this Chapter 17.23.
+T-30318.003/1440161\8 Council Agenda: 11-14-17 Item No.: 4.5a REVISED - The Ordinance has been revised to include the options selected by council and the deletions from the dais.
+A. The Landlord's dominant motive in seeking to recover possession of the Rental Unit is retaliation against the Tenant for exercising any rights under this Chapter 17.23; or B. The Landlord's dominant motive in seeking to recover possession of the Rental Unit is to evade the purposes of this Chapter 17.23.

-17.23.520 Waivers

-- Α. Nonwaiver.
-Any waiver or purported waiver by a Tenant of rights granted under this Chapter 17.23 prior to the time when such rights may be exercised shall be void as contrary to public policy. - B. Waiver of Rights.
-It shall be unlawful for a Landlord to attempt or seek to waive. or to waive, in a written or oral rental agreement, the rights granted a Tenant under this Chapter prior to the execution of, or as a condition of entering into or extending, a written or oral rental agreement.
+17.23.520 Waivers A. Nonwaiver.
+Any waiver or purported waiver by a Tenant of rights granted under this Chapter 17.23 prior to the time when such rights may be exercised shall be void as contrary to public policy.

+B. Waiver of Rights.
+It shall be unlawful for a Landlord to attempt or seek to waive, or to waive, in a written or oral rental agreement, the rights granted a Tenant under this Chapter prior to the execution of, or as a condition of entering into or extending, a written or oral rental agreement.
-17.23.530 Excessive Rents Demanded or Received; Civil and Criminal Liability

-- Α. Misdemeanor.
-Any Landlord found to have received, imposed, or demanded prohibited pass through charges, other fees or charges or any Rent in excess of the Rent allowed under this Chapter 17.23 and its implementing Regulations shall be guilty of a misdemeanor, subject to the provisions of California Civil Code Section 1947.7, as amended. - Β. Civil Penalties.
-Any person found to have demanded, accepted, received or retained any payment of Rent in excess of the Rent allowed under this Chapter 17.23 and its implementing Regulations or pass through charges, other fees or charges that are not allowed under this Chapter 17.23, shall be liable to the Tenant from whom such payment was demanded, accepted, or received for the amount that was impermissibly charged, plus damages as determined and not to exceed five hundred dollars (\$500) or three (3) times the amount by which such payment exceeded the Rent allowed, whichever is greater.
+17.23.530 Excessive Rents Demanded or Received; Civil and Criminal Liability A. Misdemeanor.
+Any Landlord found to have received, imposed, or demanded prohibited pass through charges, other fees or charges or any Rent in excess of the Rent allowed under this Chapter 17.23 and its implementing Regulations shall be guilty of a misdemeanor, subject to the provisions of California Civil Code Section 1947.7, as amended.

+B. Civil Penalties.
+Any person found to have demanded, accepted, received or retained any payment of Rent in excess of the Rent allowed under this Chapter 17.23 and its implementing Regulations or pass through charges, other fees or charges that are not allowed under this Chapter 17.23, shall be liable to the Tenant T-30318.003/1440161\8 Council Agenda: 11-14-17 Item No.: 4.5a REVISED - The Ordinance has been revised to include the options selected by council and the deletions from whom such payment was demanded, accepted, or received for the amount that was impermissibly charged, plus damages as determined and not to exceed five hundred dollars (\$500) or three (3) times the amount by which such payment exceeded the Rent allowed, whichever is greater.
 Remedies provided in this paragraph are in addition to any other legal remedies and are not intended to be exclusive.